Take a Hint

 "Take a Hint" is a song performed by the Victorious cast featuring American actresses and singers Victoria Justice and Elizabeth Gillies from the show's debut extended play (EP), Victorious 2.0: More Music from the Hit TV Show (2012).
-The track was released as the EP's first single on March 3, 2012, through Columbia Records in association with Nickelodeon.
+The track was released as the EP's second single on March 3, 2012, through Columbia Records in association with Nickelodeon.
 The song also appeared in a Victorious episode titled "Tori & Jade's Play Date" the same day as the single's release.
 It features Tori Vega (Justice) and Jade West (Gillies) singing the song when hit on by two boys.

 The track is a pop, electropop, dance-pop, and EDM track with lyrics about having the right to reject unwanted advances.
 It was met with positive reviews from music critics, with some praising its lyrics and melody.
 The song peaked at number eight on the US Billboard Bubbling Under Hot 100 chart and entered digital charts in the United States.
 It was certified platinum in the US by the Recording Industry Association of America (RIAA) and certified silver in the United Kingdom by the British Phonographic Industry (BPI).
 Justice performed the song live throughout 2012.
 Matt Bennett performed it live with Gillies in 2022.

 Background and release

-"Take a Hint" was written by Meghan Kabir, Kevin Kadish, and James Michael, with Michael also serving as the track's producer.
-The song was originally performed by Kabir.
+"Take a Hint" was originally performed by Meghan Kabir, who wrote the song with Kevin Kadish and its producer James Michael; she changed some of the lyrics to make it more Nickelodeon-friendly.
 The song was released as a single through Nickelodeon and Columbia Records on March 3, 2012, by the Victorious cast, featuring two of the show's actresses, Victoria Justice and Elizabeth Gillies.
 The track was later added on the show's debut extended play (EP) Victorious 2.0: More Music from the Hit TV Show on June 5, 2012.

 The track was released in the show's third season, sixth episode, titled "Tori & Jade's Play Date" on the same day as its single release.
 In the episode, Tori Vega (Justice) and Jade West (Gillies) are forced to play a married couple in a play.
 Their teacher Erwin Sikowitz (Eric Lange) becomes frustrated when they can't stop arguing and be friends.
 He tells them to hang out at a karaoke restaurant, warning that they would fail his class if they couldn't get along.
 When two boys start flirting with them at the restaurant, Tori and Jade reject their advances as they sing "Take a Hint" together.
 Music critics have described "Take a Hint" as a pop, electropop, dance-pop, and EDM track.
 The song's lyrics are about having the right to consent and standing up to unwelcome advances: "No you can't buy me a drink/Let me tell you what I think/I think you could use a mint."